isthatcentered/charlies-factory/README.md

 // Erh... @todo, sorry.
 But you get the idea, your factory can have a function as default, for a or every state you define, and for your last minute overrides if you want.
 ```

-(Actually there's not much more to say about the generator.
-We pass you the amazing [Faker](https://www.npmjs.com/package/faker) package.
-Enjoy 😀)

 ### States